hyperledger-archives/avalon/docs/FAQ.rst

 - TCP 9090: connections to LMDB listener for KV Storage.
   The URL is ``http://localhost:9090/`` or, for Docker, ``http://avalon-lmdb:9090/``
-- TCP 5555: connections to Avalon Enclave Manager from Avalon Listener.
+- TCP 5555: ZMQ connections to Avalon Enclave Manager from Avalon Listener.
   The URL is ``tcp://localhost:5555`` or, for Docker, ``tcp://avalon-enclave-manager:5555``